U.S. State Abbreviations Quiz – All 50 Two-Letter Postal Codes

 More U.S. State Symbol Quizzes

-Once you've locked in the abbreviations, the state capitals quiz is a natural next challenge — and many of the same states that have tricky abbreviations also have surprising capitals.
+Once you've locked in the abbreviations, the state capitals quiz is a natural next challenge — many of the same states that have tricky abbreviations also have surprising capitals.

 For a broader test, the U.S. States General Knowledge Quiz mixes abbreviations, capitals, flags, birds, and nicknames in a single round.